AnyLog-co/EdgeX/fledge/README.md

 The following code is based on [fledge-http-north](https://github.com/fledge-iot/fledge-north-http), but instead of sending data between FLEDGE nodes, it allows sending data into AnyLog via REST POST.
 The main difference between two plugins are:
-1. In `plugin_send`, now iterates to validate that the correct assets are sent against to correct REST POST topic
-2. The `_send_payloads` process has a slightly different REST header
+1. `plugin_send` checks that there's a correlation between the declared asset(s) and the topic they're sent to.
+If no assets are declared in the configuration, then all assets will be sent against the given topic.
+2. `_send_payloads` has an updated REST _header_, which is supported by AnyLog; rather than the one used between FLEDGE
+nodes.

 ## Deployment & Configuring on the Fledge Side
 0. [Deploy FLEDDGE](https://fledge-iot.readthedocs.io/en/latest/quick_start/index.html)